How to Manage Project Execution with Microsoft 365 and Power Platform

 • Record all risks in a risk register, stored in the project document library.

-• Include the Top 5 Open Risks in a weekly report to the team and stakeholders.
+• Include the Open Risks in a weekly report to the team and stakeholders.

-• Add a summary of project risks and issues to the homepage of your project site for increased visibility.
+• Add a summary of project risks and assumptions, as well as issues, to the homepage of your project site for increased visibility.

 • Schedule a daily risk report to your inbox to easily track new risks and the status of open risks.